 You feel like legal is expensive and super confusing, so you keep shoving it under the rug.
+Maybe you’ve consulted search engines down to the 100th page of results in hopes of finding legal advice that isn’t a higher price than free.

-But you know how much calmer it would make you feel to know that you and your business are protected — so you can focus on the big picture stuff.
+But you know how much calmer it would make you feel to know that you and your business are protected — so you can focus on the big picture stuff?

-So here are 3 HUGE tips about how to build a legally legit online business to cut through all that confusion and overwhelm…
+Here are 3 HUGE tips about how to build a legally legit online business to cut through all that confusion and overwhelm…

 1 // Setup Your Business